-The growth of Tier 2 cities in India is closely related to the rise of a new middle class with an emphasis on the culture of consumption.
-These cities are typically smaller than Tier 1 cities, but they are rapidly growing and developing as a result of increasing industrialization and urbanization.
+The growth of Tier 2 cities in India is closely related to the emergence of a new middle class and the culture of consumption.
+This phenomenon can be attributed to several factors, including economic liberalization, urbanization, and increased disposable income.